 Outfit 2: Ethnic Prints, Rattan & Fringe

 It doesn’t get more boho than this.
-A more feminine approach to bohemian style, with the mandatory ethnic prints in the mix, acid wash denim, peasant details, pearl accents, rustic rattan, fringe… and some more fringe.
+A more feminine approach to bohemian style, with the mandatory ethnic prints in the mix, acid wash denim, a dainty Freshwater pearl, rustic rattan, fringe… and some more fringe.

 Color Palette: white, pink, blush, blue, burgundy, caramel brown

 - Ethnic print maxi skirt, New Chic

 - Fringe ankle boots in a neutral hue

 - Freshwater pearl necklace, Laguna Pearl

 - Acid wash denim jacket, Amazon